Oxlade (singer)

-Ikuforiji Olaitan Abdulrahman, known professionally as Oxlade, is a Nigerian singer and songwriter signed to Troniq Music, Epic Records in France, and Fuenlabrada Records in the UK.
+Ikuforiji Olaitan Abdulrahman (born 22 April 1997), known professionally as Oxlade, is a Nigerian singer and songwriter signed to Troniq Music, Epic Records in France, and Columbia Records in the UK.
 He rose to prominence with the release of the song "Away", which appeared on Rolling Stone's 50 best songs of 2020.
-Oxlade was named the first Pandora Africa's Next Artist in July 2022.
+After the success of his 2022 single "Ku Lo Sa", Oxlade was named Pandora Africa's Next Artist in July 2022.

 Early life and career

-Ikuforiji Olaitan Abdulrahman was born on 22 April, 1997 in Surulere, a residential area of Lagos.
-After the passing of his mother at a tender age, he was raised by his father and grandmother.
+Ikuforiji Olaitan Abdulrahman was born on 22 April 1997 in Surulere, a residential area of Lagos.
+After the passing of his mother when he was 3, he was raised by his father and grandmother.
 His father was a lecturer at Lagos State University, where he gained admission to study History and International Relations.
 He enrolled for two years before dropping off to pursue his musical career.

 In 2018, he was approached by A&R executive Bizzle Osikoya, right after the release of "Mamiwota" by Blaqbonez, off the Bad Boy Blaq EP, released through 100 Crowns, an imprint of Chocolate City.
 After his meeting with Bizzle, he signed a management deal with The Plug.
 Thereafter he signed a publishing, licensing and distribution deal with The Plug Entertainment, and a record deal with Troniq Music.
 On 27 December 2018, Davido allowed Oxlade perform at City of David concert in Lagos, and he opened for Wizkid in London at Star Boy Fest in 2019.

 On 13 April 2020, he released the music video for Away, directed by TG Omori for Troniq Music.
 On 15 April 2020, he tells, Tami Makinde of The Native, he was instructed by TG Omori, to sit on his lady's lap to personify the popular saying "behind every successful man is a woman".
 On 7 November 2020, Drake posted a screenshot on his Instagram story, listening to Away.
 Right after the Canadian rapper made the post, he gained 3 million streams within 24 hours.
 He achieved mainstream recognition with his hit track "Away", released as a single from his EP Oxygene, released through Troniq Music, and The Plug Entertainment, on 27 March 2020.
 "Away" appeared at number 23 on the Nigerian TurnTable Top 50 year-end chart of 2020.
 He released "DKT" independently on 3 September 2020 and its music video on 10 May 2021, which was shot and directed by Dammy Twitch.